Can I Get a Divorce Without My Spouse Knowing?

 What is Divorce?

 Divorce is the legal process of ending a marriage.
 Couples often have comingled assets, debts, children, property, and other issues that must be dealt with in court.
 Judges will listen to evidence from both sides.
-This evidence will include full financial and asset disclosures, testimony regarding the couple’s relationship with each other, their relationship with their kids, and any other relevant information that might be helpful when the court makes decisions regarding child support, spousal support, parenting time, and asset division.
+This evidence will include financial and asset disclosures, testimony regarding the couple’s relationship with each other, their relationship with their kids, and any other relevant information that might be helpful when the court makes decisions regarding child support, spousal support, parenting time, and asset division.

-Some states follow the principle of equitable distribution, which means courts will create agreements that are fair, but not necessarily equal.
-Other states follow the principle of community property, where everything is split between the couple 50/50.
 Both philosophies have their benefits and downsides depending on your specific circumstances.
 Check to see which principle your state follows to get a better understanding of the divorce process before you file your complaint or speak to a lawyer.
-To learn more about divorce and family law, check out “Family Law Vs Divorce Law.
+To learn more about family law and divorce, check out “Family Law Vs Divorce Law.

 The Legal Process of Divorce